 Ashe Family Healthcare is owned, operated, and managed by Derek McClure and individuals under his employment or supervision unless otherwise indicated.

-Care or medical services rendered by Ashe Family Healthcare will be provided by or supervised by Nurse Practitioners or Physician Assistants, not physicians, unless otherwise stated as such at the time of your visit.
-Though Nurse Practitioners may hold doctoral level education, Nurse Practitioners are not physicians.
+Care or medical services rendered by Ashe Family Healthcare will be provided by or supervised by Nurse Practitioners or Physician Assistants (NOT physicians), unless otherwise stated as such at the time of your visit.
+Though Nurse Practitioners may hold doctorate level education, Nurse Practitioners are not physicians.